AElfProject/aelf-learn/docs/testing-deployment/deploy/single.md

 AElf empowers users to seamlessly deploy smart contracts onto the AElf blockchain using the AElf Explorer.
 This user-friendly platform allows individuals to deploy contracts directly onto the main chain or side chains through the Explorer interface.
-With the AElf Explorer, users can efficiently interact with and deploy smart contracts, contributing to a more accessible and streamlined blockchain development experience on the AElf ecosystem
+With the AElf Explorer, users can efficiently interact with and deploy smart contracts, contributing to a more accessible and streamlined blockchain development experience on the AElf ecosystem.

 ## 2. AElf explorer address